More About In-Spirit Qigong

 About Amadis – Your teacher

-I have studied various styles of Qigong since 1988 and have taught for 25-plus years.
+I have studied Qigong since 1988 and have taught for over 25 years.

-I bring knowledge and insights gained through my study of Classical Chinese language, medicine, philosophy and spirituality; as well as body-centred therapy.
-My 33 years of clinical experience in Traditional Chinese Medicine has enriched my understanding and teaching of Qigong.
+I bring my knowledge and insights gained through my study of Classical Chinese language, medicine, philosophy and spirituality since 1982.
+My eight years training in Chinese Medicine and 40 years of clinical experience as an acupuncturist enrich my understanding and teaching of Qigong.

 Curriculum Vita